 Living in the GTA we are close to two wine regions, Niagara and Prince Edward County.
 I’ve already written up my visits to Prince Edward County , this time Niagara.
 I’ve been down to Niagara a number of times for a weekend get away and always enjoy myself.
-You can read my previous write up if your interested.
+I’ve also written up a visit to Niagara on the Lake.

 As always start with with planning.
 Wine Country Ontario has some great maps, and links to wineries.
 It’s a great place to start.

 If you haven’t been before, going to an Ontario tasting event like Sip and Savour can give you an entry into exploring Niagara wines and help you to know which wineries make wines you like.
 If not, then you can always use some other means, reviews, research or do what a woman would do … choose based on the label or the name 🙂 Now that I’ve offended half of my readers, we will move on …

 There are what seems like a constant stream of new wineries in Niagara.
 So a regular trip down can be an opportunity to explore the latest and greatest because often they aren’t in the LCBO!
 Especially the smaller ones.
 More and more, places that use to simply grow the grapes are starting to make their own wines.
 So this can mean a new winery has very old vines!

 The number one challenge in a trip like this is monitor what your drinking if your driving!
 Pace yourself.
 There is not a chance you can taste every wine at a winery or you will only be going to one.
 If you are travelling with others split it up so you can each taste a bit of the same wine allowing you to try more.
 Of course you could always spit, but to me that is virtually sacrilege 🙂

 What I have done on a number of occasions is drive down to Niagara to the Escarpment area and hit a winery for a later lunch.
 There are a number of wineries with terrific restaurants in them: